"When it comes to the Saudi-American relationship, the White House should be called the 'White Tent.'"

 A hint of that payoff lies in the pre-emptive quality of some U.S. government measures.
 Note two cases: The requirement that female military personnel wear the abaya was imposed by Americans, not Saudis; the latter did not even raise the subject.
-Saudi law only requires Westerners to dress conservatively, not to wear Saudi garb.
-Likewise, the investigation of the Air Force-Justice-caci directive excluding Jews from Saudi Arabia found "no evidence that the restriction was specifically requested by, was required by, or was even known by the Government of Saudi Arabia."
+Saudi law only requires Westerners to dress conservatively, not that they wear Saudi garb.
+Likewise, the investigation of the Air Force-Justice-CACI directive excluding Jews from Saudi Arabia found "no evidence that the restriction was specifically requested by, was required by, or was even known by the Government of Saudi Arabia."

 The same behavior exists among private institutions.
 Again, note two cases: in the 1959 ARAMCO case, it turned out that the oil company was not compelled by the Saudi government to exclude Jews, but did so anyway as a result of what the court termed "informal statements of State Department underlings."
 Similarly, the judgment regarding the Baylor College of Medicine found that while college officials informed the two Jewish doctors of problems securing visas for Jews, "Baylor never attempted to substantiate that 'problem'", leading the court to doubt "the veracity of those assertions."
 The court also found no evidence supporting the college's contention that the aversion to Jewish doctors in Saudi Arabia "represented the actual position of the Saudi government."
 To the contrary, it concluded that Michael E. DeBakey, the school's renowned chancellor, failed to obtain "an authoritative statement of the position of the Saudis" until 1983, more than a year after the doctors had initially filed suit.
 It observed that there was "no evidence that Baylor even attempted to ascertain the official position of the Saudi government on this issue."

 The Saudi ambassador to the United States, Prince Bandar bin Sultan, helpfully hinted at an answer in a statement boasting of his success cultivating powerful Americans.
-"If the reputation then builds that the Saudis take care of friends when they leave office", Bandar once observed, "you'd be surprised how much better friends you have who are just coming into office."
+"If the reputation … builds that the Saudis take care of friends when they leave office", Bandar once observed, "you'd be surprised how much better friends you have who are just coming into office."
 This effective admission of bribery goes far to explain why the usual laws, regulations and rights do not apply when Saudi Arabia is involved.
 Hume Horan, himself a former U.S. ambassador to the Kingdom, is the great and noble exception to this pattern.
 He says this of his former colleagues:

-Over-the-top support of Saudi interests by former ambassador James E. Akins (who has criticized Arab governments for not being tougher with Washington and despaired that Arabs did not withdraw their money from U.S. banks) has caused him to be described as occasionally appearing "more pro-Arab than the Arab officials."
+Over-the-top support of Saudi interests by former ambassador James E. Akins (who criticized Arab governments for not being tougher with Washington and despaired that Arabs did not withdraw their money from U.S. banks) caused him to be described as occasionally appearing "more pro-Arab than the Arab officials."

 Several surveys of the post-government careers of ex-U.S. ambassadors to Riyadh all raise eyebrows.
 Steven Emerson characterizes their behavior as "visceral, overt self-interested sycophancy."
 National Review finds that the number of them "who now push a pro-Saudi line is startling" and concludes that "no other posting pays such rich dividends once one has left it, provided one is willing to become a public and private advocate of Saudi interests."
 A National Post analysis looked at five former ambassadors and found that "they have carved out a fine living insulting their own countrymen while shilling for one of the most corrupt regimes on Earth."
-If you closed your eyes while listening to their apologies, "you would think the person talking held a Saudi passport."
+If you closed your eyes while listening to their apologies, it goes on, "you would think the person talking held a Saudi passport."